NOAA-EPIC/land-da-data-uploader/README.md

 The framework will be able to perform the following actions:

-Multi-threading & partitioning to the datasets to assist in the optimization in uploading performance of the datasets from on-prem to cloud.
+Multi-threading & partitioning the datasets to assist in the optimization in uploading performance of the datasets from on-premise to cloud.

 __Future Capabilities:__

-User can request the Land DA datasets that is applicable to their Land DA release version needs -- rather than the full datasets within the Land DA tar folders as Land DA development continues within this project program in the future.
+Can make the framework customizable so that users can request the Land DA datasets that is applicable to their Land DA release version needs -- rather than the full datasets within the Land DA tar folders as Land DA development continues within this project program in the future.

 # Prerequisites
 * Setting up AWS CLI configurations for uploading to Cloud.